manddar/manddar/README.md

 - 👀 I’m interested in Programming, Travelling & Photography
 - 🌱 I’m currently learning Python / Stock Trading
 - 💞️ I’m looking to collaborate on automating trading srategies
-- 📫 How to reach me - DM me on twitter
+- 📫 How to reach me - DM me on twitter @manddar

 <!---
 manddar/manddar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.